The goal of this post is to help you find the best homeschool curriculum for the unique learning needs of the high school student with dyslexia.

-Okay readers, I’m relying on all of you to share in the comments below what you’re using for homeschool high school with your dyslexic kids.
+Okay, readers, I’m relying on all of you to share in the comments below what you’re using for homeschooling high school with your dyslexic kids.
 That is what makes our community here so powerful!

 How about you?
-What are you using with success in your homeschool during the high school years?
+What are you using with success in your homeschool during your high school years?